Articles: Journals, Periodicals and Newspapers

 In addition to those listed below, Gray has also written numerous articles on the architecture, architects, and preservation issues of San Francisco for the Heritage Newsletter, on the buildings of Berkeley for the Berkeley Gazette and Daily Californian, and on Mono Lake for the Mono Lake Newsletter.

-Forgotten Foundation: The New Deal for Bay Area Parks, Bay Nature, January-March 2008
+Forgotten Foundation: The New Deal for Bay Area Parks, Bay Nature, Jan-Mar 2008

 Full-text Articles